Derek-Jones/ESEUR-book/README.md

 If you know of any software engineering data that you think should be included, please let me know.

-The current draft (0.7.0) contains the Human cognitive characteristics, Cognitive capitalism and Ecosystems chapters, plus second half of the book covering analysis of software engineering data.
+The current draft (0.8.0) contains the Human cognitive characteristics, Cognitive capitalism and Ecosystems chapters, plus second half of the book covering analysis of software engineering data.
 Material on the first half, which discusses what is empirically known about software engineering will be added as each chapter reaches a stable state.

+0.8.0  Oct 17 Projects chapter, plus various updates to earlier released material.

 0.7.0  Jul 17 Ecosystems chapter, plus various updates to earlier released material.